Ankitmodmed/modmedAPIPortal/reference/EMA Certified API/overview-of-bulk-fhir-bulk-1.md

 **Error Cases**

-If vendors try to access les in a dierent format, for example ‘csv’, then we will throw a ‘400 Bad Request’ error as this format is not supported.
+If vendors try to access les in a different format, for example ‘csv’, then we will throw a ‘400 Bad Request’ error as this format is not supported.
 The error message would state ‘Invalid Tenant’.\
 \{base\\\_url}/$export?\\\_since=2022-10-01T00:00:00&\\\_outputFormat=csv